Sør-Rana Municipality

 Sør-Rana is a former municipality in Nordland county, Norway.
-The 777 km2 municipality existed from 1929 until 1964 (Hemnes Municipality was also named Sør-Rana from 1838 until 1844).
+The 777 km2 municipality existed from 1929 until its dissolution in 1964.
+The areais now part of Hemnes Municipality.
+(Hemnes Municipality was also named Sør-Rana from 1838 until 1844).
 Sør-Rana encompassed an area on both sides of the middle section of the Ranfjorden around where the Sørfjorden and Elsfjorden branch off the main fjord.

-History
+Prior to its dissolution in 1964, the 777 km2 municipality was the 118th largest by area out of the 689 municipalities in Norway.
+Sør-Rana Municipality was the 519th most populous municipality in Norway with a population of about 1,608.
+The municipality's population density was 2.1 PD/km2 and its population had decreased by 13.1% over the previous 10-year period.

+General information

 Rana Municipality was established on 1 January 1838 under the old formannskapsdistrikt law.
-Shortly afterwards, in 1839, the municipality was divided into Nord-Ranen and Sør-Ranen.
-In 1844, Sør-Ranen was renamed Hemnes.
-On 1 July 1918, the southern part of Hemnes (population: 1,369) was separated to become the municipality of Korgen.
-On 1 July 1929 the large municipality of Hemnes was divided into three separate municipalities: Elsfjord (population: 765) in the southwest, Hemnes (population: 1,077) which included the small area around the village of Hemnesberget, and Sør-Rana (population: 1,708) in the north and east.
+Shortly afterwards, in 1839, the municipality was divided into Nord-Ranen Municipality and Sør-Ranen Municipality.
+In 1844, Sør-Ranen Municipality was renamed Hemnes Municipality.
+On 1 July 1918, the southern part of Hemnes Municipality (population: 1,369) was separated to become the new Korgen Municipality.
+On 1 July 1929 the large Hemnes Municipality was divided into three separate municipalities: Elsfjord Municipality (population: 765) in the southwest, Hemnes Municipality (population: 1,077) which included the small area around the village of Hemnesberget, and Sør-Rana Municipality (population: 1,708) in the north and east.

 During the 1960s, there were many municipal mergers across Norway due to the work of the Schei Committee.
-On 1 January 1964, Sør-Rana municipality was dissolved and its lands were divided up.
-The district of Sør-Rana that was north of the Ranfjorden, with 697 inhabitants, was merged with the town of Mo i Rana (population: 9,6168), the municipality of Nord-Rana (population: 11,636), and the eastern part of Nesna Municipality (population: 543) to create the new Rana Municipality.
-The rest of Sør-Rana (south of the Ranfjorden), with 934 inhabitants, was merged with Hemnes Municipality (population: 1,352), the municipality of Korgen (population: 3,033), and the northern part of Hattfjelldal Municipality (population: 168) to form a new, larger Hemnes Municipality.
+On 1 January 1964, Sør-Rana Municipality was dissolved and its lands were divided up.
+The district of Sør-Rana that was north of the Ranfjorden, with 697 inhabitants, was merged with the town of Mo i Rana (population: 9,6168), all of Nord-Rana Municipality (population: 11,636), and the eastern part of Nesna Municipality (population: 543) to create the new Rana Municipality.
+The rest of Sør-Rana Municipality (south of the Ranfjorden), with 934 inhabitants, was merged with Hemnes Municipality (population: 1,352), all of Korgen Municipality (population: 3,033), and the northern part of Hattfjelldal Municipality (population: 168) to form a new, larger Hemnes Municipality.